BhunganeCodes/automatewithpython/algorithm_practice/README.md

 # AUTOMATING THE BORING STUFF, ALGORITHMIC THINKING IN PYTHON

 > 1. Plotting Trajectory of a Thrown Ball using a Gallilean Model for calculating the trajectory of a ball, whilst ignoring wind resistance, gravity, et cetera.

+> 2. Plotting Trajectory of a Thrown Ball using a Gallilean Model, but now, with additional Lines of Sight.